Computing torsion for plane quartics without using height bounds: Introduction

 \section{Introduction}

-In the 1920s, Mordell and Weil proved that for abelian varieties over a number field~$K$ the group of rational points is finitely generated, \cite{Mordell22,Weil29}.
+In the~1920s, Mordell and Weil proved that for abelian varieties over a number field~$K$ the group of rational points is finitely generated, \cite{Mordell22,Weil29}.
 In particular, the rational torsion subgroup is finite.
-The torsion conjecture asserts that there are only finitely many possible torsion groups, when the dimension of the abelian variety and the degree $[K:\Q]$ are fixed.
-The conjecture has been proved in the case of elliptic curves, first over $\Q$ by Mazur, and finally for all number fields by Merel, \cite{Mazur78,Merel96}.
-The exact determination of which groups can occur, and which of them occur infinitely often, is still an active area of research.
-In higher dimensions, even in the case of abelian surfaces, no upper bound is known for the rational torsion subgroup of an abelian variety over $\Q$.
+The torsion conjecture asserts that there are only finitely many possible torsion groups, when the dimension of the abelian variety and the degree~$[K:\Q]$ are fixed, \cite{SchSch}.
+The conjecture has been proved in the case of elliptic curves, first over~$\Q$ by Mazur, \cite{Mazur78}, and finally for all number fields by Merel, \cite{Merel96}.
+The exact determination of which groups can occur, when $K \neq \Q$, and which of them occur infinitely often, is still an active area of research.
+In higher dimensions, even in the case of abelian surfaces, no upper bound is known for the rational torsion subgroup of an abelian variety over~$\Q$.

 The torsion subgroup is also of importance for the Birch and Swinnerton-Dyer conjecture, \cite{BSD}.
-The action of the absolute Galois group of $\Q$ on the torsion plays an essential role in the definition of the Tate module and subsequently the $L$-function of an abelian variety over a number field.
-The order of vanishing of this conjecturally analytic function at 1, is asserted to equal the rank of the free part of the group of rational points.
-Moreover, a formula links the leading Taylor coefficient of this $L$-function to several arithmetic invariants, among which the order of the rational group of torsion points.
+The order of the rational torsion subgroup is not only one of the terms appearing in the formula, the action of the absolute Galois group on the torsion is essential for the $L$-function, the central object in the conjecture.
+Indeed, the torsion is used to define the Tate module and subsequently the~$L$-function of an abelian variety over a number field is defined using the action of Frobenius on this Tate module.